 To make them aware of the pros of rational behavior, the therapist can help them to fill up the sections again using more rational and positive thoughts and behaviors.
 This will help the clients to be more open to accepting the positive and rational thinking pattern.

 Positive Belief Record Worksheet

-The Positive Belief Record Worksheet is a worksheet that helps the patients to directly challenge irrational beliefs.
-To challenge those, it uses reasons for having a rational belief and thought.
+The Positive Belief Record Worksheet is a worksheet that helps patients directly challenge irrational beliefs.
+To challenge those, it uses reasons for having rational belief and thought.